It's Punky Brewster

 It's Punky Brewster is a 1985–86 animated spin-off of the live-action television sitcom Punky Brewster.
 It was animated by Ruby-Spears Productions.
 The show uses the same premise and main cast as its parent series, but also includes a magical sprite named Glomer.
 26 episodes were produced over two seasons.

 Synopsis

 The series featured the voices of the original Punky Brewster cast as their respective characters.
 A new character, Glomer (voiced by Frank Welker), was added as the "leprechaun gopher".
 He came from Chaundoon, a city at the end of the rainbow and possesses all of magical powers.
 One such power was the ability to teleport Punky and her friends, Margaux, Cherie, and Allen, and at times her pet dog, Brandon, to any part of the Earth instantly.
 Some episodes included Glomer having to correct his own mistakes, as when he plays around with magic and transforms Henry into a statue of Julius Caesar.

 Title

-It's Punky Brewster is the series' unofficial name (Punky when the show first premiered); on the title card and in TV listings, it was simply called Punky Brewster.
+It's Punky Brewster is the series' unofficial name (Punky when the show first premiered); on the title card and in TV listings, it is simply called Punky Brewster.